Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 Zone 590-100%An all-out effort, usually only sustainable for 30-60 seconds Increasing speed, strides, finishing kick, short intervals, hill repeats, plyometrics

-To determine your heart rate zones, you multiply your maximum heart rate by the corresponding percentage of each heart rate zone.
+To determine your heart rate zones, you multiply your maximum heart rate metric by the corresponding percentage of each heart rate zone.

 You can estimate your max heart rate with the Fox Formula: 220-age in years.
-However, according to researchers, a more accurate estimation for max heart rate can be found through the following formulas:

 • Maximum Heart Rate for Males = 208.609-0.716 x age